tytydraco/yessleep/out/Christmas_Nightmare_House.md

 The fire blazed even higher and belched out into the room, licking the bedframe for just a moment like the tongue of some arcane, hungry beast.
 As the fire retreated, a now-familiar, horrifying figure stepped out of the flames, followed by an entourage of those despicable elves.

 Without any further fanfare, Krampus held out his scroll and dropped the bottom roll.
-“John Valentine,” he announced in that booming voice.
+“John,” he announced in that booming voice.
 “You are on the naughty list!”

 The elves were on him in an instant, singing that horrible chant, “Naughty list!
 Naughty list!
 You are on the naughty list!” as they grabbed him and lifted him overhead kicking and screaming.
 It was futile.
 Small as they were, the elves’ grip was like iron, and all John could accomplish was wrenching his own back and shoulders painfully as the proceeded to the bed.